-[The following article is written by my friend and colleague, Jerry Watt, an antiquarian bookseller and collector with whom I share a special interest in researching and preserving the history of The Five Tibetan Rites of Rejuvenation.
+The following article was written by my friend and colleague, Jerry Watt (RIP), an antiquarian bookseller and collector with whom I shared a special interest in researching and preserving the history of The Five Tibetan Rites of Rejuvenation.
 It is published here with his permission.
-Jerry owns a rare copy of the 1939 Eye of Revelation book and also one of the equally rare 1946 update which includes a new chapter and further information.
-Using scans from Jerry's books (which are out-of-copyright) I have combined the information from both books which you can download for Free here.
-Jerry and I don't agree on everything, but we both share a genuine desire to provide interesting and accurate information.
+Jerry owned a rare copy of the 1939 Eye of Revelation book and also one of the equally rare 1946 update which includes a new chapter and further information.
+Using scans from Jerry's books (which are out-of-copyright) I combined the information from both books info one volume - which you can download for Free here.
+Jerry and I didn't agree on everything, but we both shared a genuine desire to provide interesting and accurate information.

 - - -